funvill/funvill.github.io/_posts/2023-01-29-idea002-keyboard-flute.md

 ---
 layout: single
-title: Idea 2 - Keyboard Flute
+title: Idea 002 - Keyboard Flute
 date: '2023-01-29 00:02'
-categories: ideas
+categories: ideas YearOfIdeas
 tags: electronics music pcb projects ideas
 excerpt: Electronic Flute PCB - A product for music lovers and DIY enthusiasts alike.
 This PCB is designed to be a customizable electronic flute that uses a tiny mems microphone and several buttons to create sound
 ---